-Up to half of the hours each year may be received from the student's own church or from the school.
+Students may receive volunteer hours from their own church, community organizations, or from the school.
 It is hoped that each student would go outside of his/her "comfort zone" and offer help to those he/she normally wouldn't.

 How to get community service hours: